Diploma Quest(ion)

 SEVERAL OPTIONS FOR DIPLOMAS

+There are actually many options in this arena for those not wanting to connect with a curriculum program that awards them their own diploma.
 You can purchase an official looking diploma made up professionally.
 Several businesses offer such diplomas.
-(The cost range is quite wide.
-See end of article for info.)
+(The cost range is wide; see end of article for info.)

 SO BACK TO THE QUESTION